Descanonge/filefinder/docs/source/usage.rst

 Restrict values
 ===============

-The filenames to keep can be restricted using two main ways: directly fixing groups to specific values, or/and run arbitrary filters on those filenames.
+The filenames to keep when scanning can be restricted using two main ways: directly fixing groups to specific values, or/and run arbitrary filters on those filenames.

 .. _fix-groups: